ACADEMIC PROFILES

 A novel WAC loss of function mutation in an individual presenting with encephalopathy related to status epilepticus during sleep (ESES) Journal Article

-In: Genes, vol. 11, no. 3, 2020, ISSN: 20734425, (Cited by: 13; All Open Access, Gold Open Access, Green Open Access).
+In: Genes, vol. 11, no. 3, 2020, (Cited by: 13; Open Access).

 title = {A novel WAC loss of function mutation in an individual presenting with encephalopathy related to status epilepticus during sleep (ESES)},

-author = { Emanuela Leonardi and Mariagrazia Bellini and Maria C. Aspromonte and Roberta Polli and Anna Mercante and Claudia Ciaccio and Elisa Granocchio and Elisa Bettella and Ilaria Donati and Elisa Cainelli and Stefania Boni and Stefano Sartori and Chiara Pantaleoni and Clementina Boniver and Alessandra Murgia},
+author = {Emanuela Leonardi and Mariagrazia Bellini and Maria C. Aspromonte and Roberta Polli and Anna Mercante and Claudia Ciaccio and Elisa Granocchio and Elisa Bettella and Ilaria Donati and Elisa Cainelli and Stefania Boni and Stefano Sartori and Chiara Pantaleoni and Clementina Boniver and Alessandra Murgia},

-url = {https://www.scopus.com/inward/record.uri?eid=2-s2.0-85082481693&doi=10.3390%2fgenes11030344&partnerID=40&md5=e698d9eb8008cf9749e41d6bc1e55939},
+url = {https://www.scopus.com/record/display.uri?eid=2-s2.0-85082481693&origin=inward},

 doi = {10.3390/genes11030344},